rpgreview/papersandpaychecks/pnp.md

 3. Injuries
 - Physical wounds are applied against CON-base HP (0 is unconscious and out-of-project and negative is dead and out-of-game)
-- Mental wounds are applied against INT-base HP (0 is breakdown and out-of-project, and negative is permanently insane)
+- Mental wounds are applied against WIS-base HP (0 is breakdown and out-of-project, and negative is permanently insane)
 - Social wounds are applied against CHA-base HP (0 is loss of reputation and out-of-project, negative is incarcerated)

 ## 2.6 Equipment in Detail